Free Jordan Algebras and Representations of $\widehat{\mathfrak{sl}}_2(J)$: Introduction

+Let $\K$ be a field of characteristic zero.
 For any unital Jordan algebra $J$, we denote by $\widehat{\fsl}_2(J)$ the universal central extension of the Tits-Kantor-Koecher Lie algebra $TKK(J)$.
 In the present paper, we investigate two categories of representations of the Lie algebra $\widehat{\fsl}_2(J)$.